bhandarytejas/bhandarytejas/README.md

 ## 🌟 Projects
 - **[E-Commerce Recommendation System](https://github.com/bhandarytejas/recommendation_system)**:
-  - Automated spend tracking for Small Business Card using Python and Snowflake.
+  - Developing a product recommendation system for Amazon using user rating data.
 - **[Online Education Market](https://github.com/bhandarytejas/Online_Education_Market)**:
-  - Built data pipelines for loan origination using Databricks and Python.
+  - Developed a machine learning model to predict lead conversion to paid customers, identifying key conversion drivers and profiling high-potential leads.
 - **[FIFA-World-Cup-Analysis](https://github.com/bhandarytejas/FIFA-World-Cup-Analysis)**:
   - Enhanced executive dashboards for strategic insights.
 - **[Text Mining and Social Network Analysis on Airlines Customer Tweets](https://github.com/bhandarytejas/Text-Mining-and-Social-Network-Analysis-on-Airline-Customer-Tweets)**
   - Analyzed the overall sentiments of customers/clients using sentiment analysis and the key topics from tweets about each airline to be used as a feedback system.
 - **[Disaster-Management-System-for-Flood-Mitigation](https://github.com/bhandarytejas/Disaster-Management-System-for-Flood-Mitigation)**:
-  - Analysed tweets during Hurricane Sandy across the east coast of USA
+  - Analysed tweets during Hurricane Sandy across the east coast of the USA

 ## 📫 Contact Me